CS699-IITB-Autumn-2021/project-invertedstack/README.md

 ## Dependencies

--Python version 3.8.0 (compatible with any version) -Libraries used:
+- Python version 3.8.0 (compatible with any version)
-	-flask
-	-json
-	-flask_ngrok
+- Libraries used:
+	- flask
+	- json
+	- flask_ngrok

 ## How to run?